kuhhne/Cypress-OneSeven/README.md

 ## Getting Started

 1. git clone https://github.com/kuhhne/Cypress-OneSeven.git
-2. npm install in the root of the project
+2. npm install on the root of the project
 3. npx cypress open to open the cypress UI